NinaZumel/testblog/_pages/about.md

 ---
 permalink: /about/
-title: "About"
+title: "About Short Thoughts"
 ---

-I have a lot of long-form blogs, to cover a variety of related interests. *Short Thoughts* serves as my personal microblogging site, a one-stop shop to publicize what I written across all my blogs.
+I have a lot of long-form blogs, to cover a variety of related interests. *Short Thoughts* serves as my personal microblogging site, a one-stop shop to publicize what I've written across all my blogs.
 And sometimes to share quick little musings, as well.

 ### My Blogs